ORC Week 1- Smokey Neutrals Living Room

 DIY Art: Going to partner with Anewall for my big art piece.
 Art can be very expensive, I'm going to do a DIY version to get the most bang for our buck.

 ORC is a big task to take on but I'm so into it and can't wait to get this room done and on Instagram!
 I feel so lucky to have such a fun collaboration to participate in.
 Thank you for following along with our renovation.
-You can see all of the participants in the fall 2018 ORC by clicking the logo below.
+Click HERE to see all of the amazing participants in the fall 2018.